How to Choose an ELD Mandate HOS App in Canada

 Why Switch to a Better HOS App?

 When it comes down to it, it may be time for your trucking company to find a new service provider for your ELD app.
 Here are a few red flags that you should watch out for with your current provider.

 How long do you spend waiting on hold just to reach a customer service representative who can’t answer your question?
 Long hold times and unhelpful staff should be the first signs that a company is not a great fit for you.

 A good ELD app should make the lives of your back-office staff and truckers significantly easier.
 With just a few clicks of the mouse or taps on the screen, staff members should be able to access all of the information they need.
 Office staff should be able to quickly pull reports and spend less time monitoring time logs than ever before.
 If they are finding the system to be cumbersome and complicated, it is definitely time to switch to a more effective system.

 Are you surprised by that whopping bill that came in last month?
 Not all companies are transparent with what they charge.
-They may tack on hidden fees for installation, training, and even device activation.
+They may tack on hidden fees for installation, training, or even device activation.
 If you are shocked by the bill, you may want to consider switching to a company with more straightforward pricing.